New Zealand Law Society - Our Team

 Bronwyn is responsible for the leadership of the Law Society’s Policy, Law Reform, Advocacy functions and relationships with the Judiciary, and government departments.
 The group is responsible for providing high level strategic advice and submissions on new and existing laws, policies, and protocols.
 The group is also responsible for the Law Society’s rule of law and administration of justice law reform and advocacy.
 The group supports and advises the Chief Executive, President, and the Law Society in relation to stakeholder relationships and management and oversees the Law Society’s international work.
 Bronwyn has been with the Law Society for nearly 20 years.

-General Manager Representative (Member) Services
+General Manager Representative (Members') Services and Strategy

-Chief Executive, Continuing Legal Education
+General Manager Continuing Legal Education

 Maria Hoddinott